tcsenpai/g1/README.md

 ### How it works

-ol1 powered by local Ollama models and creates reasoning chains, in principle a dynamic Chain of Thought, that allows the LLM to "think" and solve some logical problems that usually otherwise stump leading models.
+ol1 powered by local Perplexity models and creates reasoning chains, in principle a dynamic Chain of Thought, that allows the LLM to "think" and solve some logical problems that usually otherwise stump leading models.

 At each step, the LLM can choose to continue to another reasoning step, or provide a final answer.
 Each step is titled and visible to the user.
 The system prompt also includes tips for the LLM.
 There is a full explanation under Prompt Breakdown, but a few examples are asking the model to “include exploration of alternative answers” and “use at least 3 methods to derive the answer”.

 ### Features of this fork

-* Runs on local Ollama models
+* Runs on local Perplexity models
 * Fully configurable via .env file

 ### Original benchmarks with g1